Nannostomus trifasciatus: Taxonomy

 Steindachner first described the species in 1876, making it one of the first four species in the genus to be described.
 As a result of the broad distribution of N. trifasciatus, the species is polymorphic and, over the years, some of these color morphs have been erroneously described as separate species.
 Poecilobrycon erythrurus and Poecilobrycon vittatus, two such examples, are now known to be junior synonyms.

 Distribution and habitat

 N. trifasciatus inhabits slow-moving, slightly acidic waters.
 Within these conditions, it is found in several different habitat types.
-It has a broad distribution throughout the Amazon basin, Colombia, Peru, northern Bolivia, and the Guianas.
+It has a broad distribution throughout the Amazon basin, Brazil, Colombia, Peru, northern Bolivia, and the Guianas.
 In the Rio Negro, it inhabits the large swamps that form where tributaries meet the main branch of the river.
 When the river floods, it moves into the inundated rainforest.
 During the low-water season, it often becomes trapped in small lakes that are left behind, or stays close to the wooded edges of the forest.
 N. trifasciatus rests near the water surface at night and during the day inhabits the middle to upper water layers.